IshaanFartyal/finsight/README.md

-# FinSight
+# Finsight

-FinSight is a Python and Streamlit personal finance analytics app that reads your bank statement CSV files, normalizes transactions into a common format, and produces basic spending and savings insights.
+Finsight is a Python and Streamlit personal finance analytics app that reads your bank statement CSV files, normalizes transactions into a common format, and produces basic spending and savings insights.

 ## Features